nilpath/docker-ghost/README.md

 #nilpath/ghost
 My setup for running [Ghost](http://ghost.org) in a Docker container.
 Inspired by Orchardups version, [docker-ghost](https://github.com/orchardup/docker-ghost).
 Get it at `$ docker pull nilpath/ghost` or clone this repo and build the docker image yourself.
+Then run it with docker like below

     $ docker run -d -e GHOST_URL=http://your-ghost-domain.com nilpath/ghost